NubeEra-Abad/EmpDailyActivities/Maven-Tomcat/maven-tomcat.md

 cd tomcat/bin
 ./startip
 ```
+Open a web browser and visit `http://<aws-instance-ip>:8080` to access tomcat home page.
 # Tomcat configuration
 We need to edit `context.xml` to access manager gui.
 Comment the following codes in the following files
 ```